metamorph-inc/cpython/Doc/c-api/init.rst

 .. c:function:: void Py_SetPythonHome(char *home)

    Set the default "home" directory, that is, the location of the standard Python libraries.
-See :envvar:`PYTHONHOME` for the meaning of the argument string.
+See :envvar:`OMPYTHONHOME` for the meaning of the argument string.

    The argument should point to a zero-terminated character string in static